jcruse03/Google-DDNS-Update/README.md

 $ sudo systemctl start ddns-update.service
 ```

 You should now have ddns-update.py running as a daemon and it will start at boot.
+The downloaded repo and files can be deleted.
 You can check the status of the service with:
 ```bash
 $ sudo systemctl status ddns-update.service